The 5 Western Ski Towns With the Worst Traffic

 Stevens Pass, Washington

-Stevens Pass, located on the two-lane Highway 2 in Washington State, is a popular ski destination for the 4.2 million people residing in the greater Seattle area.
-Due to heavy traffic present along U.S. Highway 2, motorists often reroute into the smaller towns and cities on the way to Stevens Pass while probing for alternate courses.
-This leads to side streets and neighborhood roads hosting disproportionate amounts of traffic, with weekends and holidays posing as the main culprits.
-Residents have voiced increasing displeasure at becoming trapped in their homes as a result of heavy traffic restricting their ability to commute to work, shop, and do other everyday activities.
+Stevens Pass, located on the two-lane Highway 2 in Washington State, is a popular ski destination for the 4.2 million people in greater Seattle.
+Due to heavy traffic along U.S. Highway 2, motorists often reroute into the smaller towns and cities on the way to Stevens Pass while probing for alternate courses.
+This leads to side streets and neighborhood roads hosting disproportionate traffic, with weekends and holidays posing as the main culprits.
+Residents have voiced increasing displeasure at becoming trapped in their homes due to heavy traffic restricting their ability to commute to work, shop, and do other everyday activities.

 parking lot back up